vincentnam/docker_datalake/README.md

 - Check if the swift container exists.
 If not, creates it.
 - Put the data in Swift (with content_type and the swift_id)
 - Put the metadata in MongoDB

+The "python_test_script.py" is a example script made to add a new data.
+It has been done to do test but it can be reused to make an insertion script or a REST API.

 ### Process a data already inserted <a name="Processadataalreadyinserted"></a>
 [Return to the table of content](#Tableofcontent)